- Show clients how to use the last few weeks of the year for tax savings.

 - Are their investments optimized and balanced according to their goals or any changes to their goals?

-Once everything is in order, you and your client can feel good and truly have something to be grateful for and celebrate over the holidays.
+Once everything is in order, you and your client can feel good and truly have something to celebrate and be grateful for over the holidays.

 Things to Consider